Tips for internet marketers to help increase productivity

 If you’re conducting research for an article, or formatting a page, locating images, focus on what you’re doing and get it done.

-Think of it like this, if you’re end point is to generate income online, focus on those tasks that will help get you there.
 After that, go after the remaining tasks that actually support any of your business efforts and finally, finish all the less important tasks.
 Once you complete those primary tasks, allow yourself some quality time for learning new things.
-Try getting done one thing at a time instead of running around like a chicken with its head cut-off (I know, bad cliché).
-You might be surprised how you can complete all your tasks.

 Don’t let interruptions get in your way